 How much does it cost to participate in Bid & Buy for BIMA?

 Bid & Buy for BIMA is completely free to participate.
 No pre-registration is required.
-However, we encourage you to RSVP so we can notify you when bidding has begun.
-Click here to RSVP.

 How can I start bidding?

 All bidders must wait until the auction begins on September 19 at 10am—for members.
 To become a member click here.
 The general public will be invited to join on September 22 at 10 am.

 How do I get started bidding & buying?